MephistoSatanDevil/InterspeciesFriendship/README.md

 ## Notes

-- Interjections only trigger when **both Minsc and Wilson are in the party**
+- Banters only trigger when **both Minsc and Wilson are in the party**

 ---